Vacancy: Biological Oceanographer/Statistical Modeller

 - Experience with referencing software (e.g. EndNote).

 Interested candidates should send a CV and cover letter to: email@example.com.
-Applications will be reviewed after the closing date and short-listed applicants will be invited to an interview (in person or via Microsoft Teams).
-An interview task will be provided.
+Applications will be reviewed as they are received, and successful candidates will be invited to an interview (via Microsoft Teams).
+An interview task will be provided comprising both written and practical components.

 OSC Recruitment Team